rbalman/cfn-dump/Readme.md

 **Sample Output**

-Above command will create json file in the working directory with these naming convention:
+Above command will create `cfn-dependency.json` json file in the working directory with the export and import
-  -  `cfn-dependency.json` when stack prefix is provided
-  - `global-cfn-dependency.json` when stack prefix is empty

 ```json
 {